Dr Kirsty Bilski

 WORKING CREATIVELY WITH SANDTRAY

-I also use an approach to counselling called 'sandtray' to work creatively with some clients, it is up to you if you would like to do this or not however this approach can be very beneficial.
+I also use an approach to counselling called 'sandtray' to work creatively with clients of all ages. it is up to you if you would like to do this or not however this approach can be very beneficial.
 It makes use of an expansive collection of miniature objects which can be placed in the sand to represent aspects of your world.
 Through carefully working with the images and dynamics of the sandtray you may be able to gain new perspective on your personal situation.
 This approach is used with adults, children and young people.
 Please feel free to ask more questions about sandtray.

 The following are further aspects of my work